boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 ```

 Luckily, custom calendar and time zone were removed from the
-specification.
-In the first half of 2024, so `temporal_rs` was able to
+specification in the first half of 2024, so `temporal_rs` was able to
 remove that support, which greatly benefitted the entire API.
 For
 instance, here's the same code in the 0.1 version of `temporal_rs`: